Vallavanukku Vallavan: Plot

 After this, the mysterious man (Gemini Ganesan) appears secretly inside Ramesh's car, promising to help him.
 He admits that he is a police officer when asked, and says he knows that Ramesh is innocent.
-But leaves when Bijua and Babu enter the car.
-Men from the criminal gang disguised as policemen and "arrest" Ramesh, whom they intend to murder at a safe spot.
+But leaves when Pichua and Babu enter the car.
+Men from the criminal gang disguised as policemen "arrest" Ramesh, whom they intend to murder at a safe spot.
 However, with the help of his friends, Ramesh escapes.

-Later, the same mysterious man appears once again, and meets Ramesh to tell him that he knows Mala well and also Bijua is planning to give off Ramesh to the criminal gang for money.
-Ramesh believes him and starts to avoid Bijua, telling him that he now knows his true intentions.
+Later, the same mysterious man appears once again, and meets Ramesh to tell him that he knows Mala well and also Pichua is planning to give off Ramesh to the criminal gang for money.
+Ramesh believes him and starts to avoid Pichua, telling him that he now knows his true intentions.

 When Mala is forced by Jumboo, the gang leader, to fly abroad, she is confronted by the still mysterious man who forces her to give him the diary, failing which she would end up in jail.
 But she is shot by a shadowy figure, which is then chased by the mysterious man.
-But, Bijua gets hold of the diary after coming there.
+But, Pichua gets hold of the diary after coming there.
 Ramesh learns of the death of Mala and becomes sad.
-Jumboo arrives there, and Bijua confronts him, now asking for twice the earlier amount for the diary and the life of Ramesh.
+Jumboo arrives there, and Pichua confronts him, now asking for twice the earlier amount for the diary and the life of Ramesh.

-Bijua takes Ramesh with him to prove his innocence, after pleading with Ramesh and Geeta for a long time.
+Pichua takes Ramesh with him to prove his innocence, after pleading with Ramesh and Geeta for a long time.
 They arrive at a cave on a hill.
-There Bijua tries to sell Ramesh and the diary for the agreed sum, apparently betraying Ramesh.
+There Pichua tries to sell Ramesh and the diary for the agreed sum, apparently betraying Ramesh.
 The mysterious man arrives at the scene to whom Ramesh explains the situation.

-When the mysterious man tries to act his police disguise there, Bijua reveals he is Mr. Prakash, the true leader of the crime gang, and he himself is Inspector Sekar of Vigilance Branch.
+When the mysterious man tries to act his police disguise there, Pichua reveals he is Mr. Prakash, the true leader of the crime gang, and he himself is Inspector Sekar of Vigilance Branch.
 With this information, both Prakash and Ramesh are startled.
 After some talk, an elaborate fight and chase, Mr. Prakash drives a boat that crashes into a rock, killing him.
 Ramesh is proven innocent through the information in the diary.

-Bijua (now Inspector Sekar) attends the wedding of Ramesh and Geeta in full inspector uniform.
+Pichua (now Inspector Sekar) attends the wedding of Ramesh and Geeta in full inspector uniform.
 The film ends with Babu receiving a prize sum from the Police Department for his help in the case.